 is proud to offer these low-cost summer workshops for incoming medical students.
 Not only will you have the opportunity to refresh your knowledge in these areas, in the live workshops you will have the opportunity to meet new classmates, gain beneficial new knowledge, and be exposed to the application based curriculum teaching/learning style that has helped TCOM students earn a #1 ranking in the national board exams.
 The facts and study tips presented will be "high yield" for both systems exams and board exams.

-Registration for Summer 2015 Workshop Series is now closed.
+Registration for Summer 2015 Workshop Series will open in March 2015.

 Information about registration will be posted soon.

 Anatomy Workshop is open to all incoming DO, PA, & DPT students.